squarepupil/website-pages/src/pages/introduction.md

 Sudbury students, many of whom have never taken a formal class, thrive both at college and in the working world.
-They have learned how to focus, how to explore, how to ask questions, how to master something that interests them, and how to take failure as well as success in stride as steps towards achieving their own goals.
+They have learned how to focus, how to explore, how to ask questions, how to master something that interests them, and how to take failure, as well as success, in stride as steps towards achieving their own goals.

 The children and staff are all members of the school community and learn from